Col de Turini: Cycling

 The Col de Turini is occasionally included in cycling races.
-The western side of the col, starting in Lantosque in the Vésubie valley, is 15.3 km with an average gradient of 7.2%.
-The southeastern ascent, starting in Sospel, is 24 km with an average gradient of 5.2%.
-Both ascents have a maximum gradient of 9%.
+The western side of the col, starting in Lantosque in the Vésubie valley, is 15.3 km with an average gradient of 7.2% and a maximum gradient of 9%.

+The southeastern ascent, starting in Sospel, is 24.1 km with an average gradient of 5.2% and a maximum gradient of 8%.

-It featured three times in the Tour de France, always mid-stage: in 1948, 1950 and 1973.
+It featured four times in the Tour de France, always mid-race: in 1948, 1950, 1973 and 2024.
 In 2019, the Col de Turini was included in the Paris–Nice stage race.
 It hosted the finish of the seventh stage, climbed by its western ascent.

 Appearances in the Tour de France: